What Exactly Is Marketing Attribution?

 Cons & considerations:

-- Focus on look-forward windows: Custom lookback windows are available, but the tool’s focus on look-forward windows is prevalent and may be hard to work with for some marketing teams.
+- Allows marketers to focus on look-forward windows: Custom lookback windows are available, but the tool’s focus on look-forward windows is prevalent and may be hard to work with for some marketing teams.
 We think look-forward windows are important because the logic behind them is sound.
 But look-forward windows will be something you need to consider carefully before you commit, because they may not be ideal for lead generation

 Pros and price point: